 Of course, Bhutan itself still has some work to do, but its holistic approach to happiness — a political and societal framework that values quality of life over productivity measures — is both refreshing and inspiring.

 While survey data can’t exactly identify the secret sauce for finding happiness, we hope this article has helped shed light on the things that make people smile in different parts of the world.
-A beautiful backdrop certainly seems to boost individual happiness; so do getting active, spending time outside, and affording time for rest and relaxation.
+A beautiful backdrop certainly seems to boost individual happiness; the same goes for getting active, spending time outside, and affording adequate time for rest and relaxation.

 If you’d like to make the most of this worldwide celebration of joy, we recommend getting outside, spending time with your loved ones, and doing the activities that you love — all of which have the power to create a ripple effect and ultimately shape your community for the better.
 Oh, and don’t forget to comment below on what makes you feel happiest.